Bots-To-The-Yard/fehrobot/README.md

 ## Building the Documentation
 Doxygen is required to build the documentation.
 Doxygen can be installed from the website or by using a package manager.

-To build the documentation run `make doc`.
+To build the documentation run `make docs`.

 To open the documentation run `make help`.